 - promoting dignity and boosting safety, particularly among women and girls;

-- promoting school attendance: girls’ school attendance is particularly boosted by the provision of separate sanitary facilities;
+- promoting school attendance: girls’ school attendance is particularly boosted by the provision of separate sanitary facilities; and

 - potential recovery of water, renewable energy and nutrients from faecal waste.

 In 2013, the UN Deputy Secretary General issued a call to action on sanitation that included the elimination of open defecation by 2025.
-Achieving universal access to a basic drinking water source appears within reach but universal access to basic sanitation will require additional efforts.
+Achieving universal access to a basic drinking water source appears within reach, but universal access to basic sanitation will require additional efforts.

 The situation of the urban poor poses a growing challenge as they live increasingly in mega cities where sewerage is precarious or non-existent and space for toilets and removal of waste is at a premium.
 Inequalities in access are compounded when sewage removed from wealthier households is discharged into storm drains, waterways or landfills, polluting poor residential areas.